WMeldon/vagrant-chef/README.md

 Trying to install this on your system and reporting back any issues that you've had with instructions listed would be a huge help.

 Know a bit about Vagrant / Chef and want to complain that something could be done better?
-Please open an issue!
+Please open an issue.

+## Closing Thoughts

+I decided to make this fork to get things up to date (a near impossible task in the DevOps world).
+That said, I'm make no guarantees and am far from an expert.
+But I thought this might be helpful to someone in a similar position.

+**Thanks for the excellent work Shawn**